 Commonweal – Commonweal supports ordinary people who work for a nonviolent world, mainly by sharing resources online

 maintaining a unique collection of books, pamphlets and journals on nonviolent social change, and offering a major set of archives on the history of nonviolent direct action.

-The Conversation – The Conversation is curated by professional editors, with content from university scholars to offer informed commentary and debate on the issues affecting our world, including culture, the environment, climate change and the Anthropocene.
+The Conversation – curated by professional editors, with content from university scholars to offer informed commentary and debate on the issues affecting our world, including culture, the environment, climate change and the Anthropocene.

 Creative Carbon Scotland – CCS is a charity that believes that the arts and culture have an essential role in achieving the transformational change to a sustainable future.
 They work with artists and individuals, cultural and sustainability organisations, funders and policymakers, connecting them to the change process and exploring how the cultural sector can contribute.

-Culture and Climate Change – Culture and Climate Change is a series of events and publications from partners at the University of Sheffield and The Open University, communicating insights through freely available print and web publications and podcasts.
+Culture and Climate Change – a series of events and publications from partners at the University of Sheffield and The Open University, communicating insights through freely available print and web publications and podcasts.
 Its activities seek to break new ground on this important topic.

 D-Fuse – a London-based artist collective who work across a range of media, encompassing installations, film, experimental documentary, photography, live cinema performances and architectural projects, to address social and environmental themes and explore collaborative processes.